Halloween in Longford: Dead of Night Festival returns

 Longford County Council Chief Executive Paddy Mahon spoke on the work of the Council in organising community events, such as Dead of Night.
 “The Council is proud to support this community-focused event and offer opportunities for families, teenagers, kids, adults and everyone else to enjoy a safer and inclusive Halloween.”

-For further information, check out the Halloween section of www.longfordcoco.ie or follow Longford County Council on social media.
+For further information, check out the Halloween section of Longfordcoco.ie or follow Longford County Council on social media.

 Subscribe or register today to discover more from DonegalLive.ie